brettchalupa/brettchalupa.github.io/_posts/2017-01-25-a-wizard-of-earthsea-review.md

 If you’re at all interested in fantasy, I highly recommend reading _A Wizard of Earthsea_.
 It’s a classic for a reason, and it holds up well.

 I enjoy reading one author’s works at a time.
 I read most of Haruki Murakami’s works back-to-back, and I can tell the same is happening with  Ursula K. Le Guin.
 She has published dozens of books, so I’ll be busy for a while.
 Up next is _The Left Hand of Darkness_, which is not part of the Earthsea series.
 I also started reading her book on writing, _Steering the Craft_, which I have learned quite a bit from already.
 I’ll return to Earthsea afterward, and I’m looking forward to it.

+Update: I recorded [a video review](https://www.youtube.com/watch?v=CbHlgASwPNM), which is slightly different and more improvised.